Academic Policies & Procedures

 Written Work Standards

 Students are expected to display integrity in all their academic work.
 Academic dishonesty or cheating of any kind is a direct violation of biblical principles.
 Clarks Summit University takes dishonesty very seriously.
 The following policy outlines how academic dishonesty is handled.
-It is expected that all work submitted to any class for grading is original work unless the student gives credit to the source.
+It is expected that all work students submit to any class for grading is their original work unless the student gives credit to the source.
+A student who does not exhibit academic integrity may be dismissed from the University.

 With these principles in mind, the steps below will be followed when any incident of academic dishonesty occurs.